 Docklight is a testing, analysis and simulation tool for serial communication protocols (RS232, RS485/422 and others).
 It allows you to monitor communications between two serial devices or to test the serial communication of a single device.
-Docklight is easy to use and works on almost any standard PC running Windows 10, Windows 8, Windows 7, Windows Vista or Windows XP.
+Docklight is easy to use and works on almost any standard PC running Windows 10, Windows 8 or Windows 7.

 Docklight's key functions include